-5.5 Groundwater Flooding
+5.6 Groundwater Flooding

 Groundwater flooding is caused by the emergence of water originating from underground and is particularly common in karst landscapes.
 This can emerge from either point or diffuse locations.
 The occurrence of groundwater flooding is usually very local and unlike flooding from rivers and the sea, does not generally pose a significant risk to life due to the slow rate at which the water level rises.
 However, groundwater flooding can cause significant damage to property, especially in urban areas and pose further risks to the environment and ground stability.
-Flood risk relating to groundwater has been screened under Section 4.4 and confirmed that Castlebar at risk from predicted or historic groundwater flooding.
-This risk is limited to areas that are within fluvial flood outlines and have therefore been considered in terms of risk associated with Flood Zone A\B.
+Flood risk relating to groundwater has been screened under Section 5.6 and confirmed that Ballina is not at risk from predicted or historic groundwater flooding.